Phone-GWP-group

 Another option similar to Corrispring is the use of cardboard fittings.

 With a lot of transit damage caused by the movement of items within the container, fixing contents within a fitting can significantly minimise instances of this type of damage.
-This approach is similar to how Korrvu packaging works.
+This approach is similar to that of Korrvu packaging.

-However, for high volume, single trip requirements, they can be extremely beneficial in terms of costs and lessening environmental impact.
+However, for high-volume, single-trip requirements, they can be highly cost-effective and help reduce environmental impact.

 Paper void fill